Just one year after working with a real estate agent, over 70% of buyers have forgotten that agent’s name.

 Send Valuable Resources Throughout The Year

-This includes keeping your past clients up to date on their home’s value and the market.
+This includes keeping your past clients updated on their home’s value and the market.
 At least once a year, perhaps on the anniversary of their closing, send clients a CMA for their home.
 Keep clients in the loop on the general market as well.
 Is it a good time to sell?
 A great time to invest in real estate?
 Is the market changing in their community?
 Become their go-to real estate resource.

-Example: a fall festival with a raffle is always a big hit!
+• A fall festival with a raffle is always a big hit!

 At The End Of The Day